Lisa Lovatt-Smith: Charity work

 At the age of 23, Lisa fostered an orphan girl named Sabrina.
 In 2002, during a volunteering trip to Ghana with Sabrina, Lisa founded OAfrica.
 OAfrica helps abandoned children in Ghana by providing healthcare, startup capital, resettlement packages and scholarships and they also find foster families for the few with no possible family placements.
 Since 2002, Lisa has been working in Ghana, campaigning against corrupt private orphanages, helping children separated from their families by poverty, the H.I.V. - AIDS epidemic or the exodus from rural to urban areas.
 Lisa gave two TED talks, in Abidjan and in Accra on this work.
 Since 2015, OAfrica is increasingly involved in advocacy, on and off-line, for positive behaviour change around child rights.
 In 2012 Lovatt-smith won the Clarins Woman of the Year Award in Paris, France and the Face Africa award in New York City.
-In 2019 Lisa was recognized in her hometown with the prestigious LiberPress Award.
+In 2019 Lisa was recognized in her hometown with the prestigious LiberPress Award.She naturalized Ghanaian in 2025.